P.O. Box 150555

 1. Pick a date…pick a date that is at least 4-6 weeks in the future (more if you want to plan a large event or longer race >10K).
 Before selecting your date, check the local running calendars (upcoming races on LRC website, race calendar on www.sportspectrumusa.com, www.runontexas.com) to make sure there are no major conflicts.
 LRC officers will be glad to help you with this.
 Also, if you are planning a longer race, be aware that you want to have it in the cooler time of year….summer heat can be dangerous.

 2. An accurately measured route.
 It irritates most runners if they run a race, look at their time, then discover the course was longer or shorter than advertised.
-LRC can help with course design and measurement.
 Get familiar with www.mapmyrun.com

 4. Make sure there are restrooms available at the start and finish area.